Hobomok: Chapter summaries

 Mary is bedridden for many weeks following her impromptu wedding.
-Although she misses Brown, Mary slowly comes to love Hobomok more everyday over the next three years and the have a son, Charles Hobomok Conant, whom they call Little Hobomok.
+Although she misses Brown, Mary slowly comes to love Hobomok more everyday over the next three years and they have a son, Charles Hobomok Conant, whom they call Little Hobomok.
 She is abandoned by all except Sally, who has a daughter and makes regular visits to see Mary.
 One night, Hobomok goes out to hunt and is greeted by Charles Brown, who was not killed but captured during his sea voyage.
 Hobomok briefly debates whether to kill him and decides not to.
 Hobomok states that Mary loved Brown first and that he will leave her so the two can be together.
-He leaves a deer and a note by the Collier's house and leaves Plymouth.
+He leaves a deer and a note by the Colliers' house and leaves Plymouth.